OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Right off the bat it’s important to understand that beer drinkers in Germany tend to be quite specific about the type of beer they prefer rather than just focusing on the brand.
+Right off the bat, it’s important to understand that beer drinkers in Germany tend to be quite specific about the type of beer they prefer rather than just focusing on the brand.
 The Erdinger Hafeweizen is a popular choice of weissbier (white beer), pale and slightly golden in colour.
 This is a classic wheat beer brewed in Bavaria; it has a balanced flavour and a distinct German aroma.

 This has become a solid favourite among expats living in Berlin.
 The beer is cheap and widely available, and it comes with a subtle sweetness that makes it easy to drink.
-Pils is short for pilsner, and refers to the golden or straw coloured beer and its earthy taste.
+Pils is short for pilsner, and refers to the golden or straw-coloured beer and its earthy taste.
 Some say it is the world’s best pilsner, but that can be argued amongst you and your friends over a pint or three.

 At 4.8 % alcohol, this is a light and easy-to-drink beer that’s good to come home to after a long day at work.
 Brewed in the North-Rhine Westphalia region, this premium pilsner is slightly bitter with a firm taste and is the product of more than 260 years of brewing history.

 We had to include at least one craft beer on our list, and for this category we recommend an excellent amber ale with a quirky name, Thirsty Lady.
 This comes from Heidenpeters, one of Berlin’s newest craft breweries located in the hip and gritty neighbourhood of Kreuzberg.
-The beer itself is an American style blonde ale.
-The taste is round and refreshing, giving off citrus and other exotic smelling aromas.
+The beer itself is an American-style blonde ale.
+The taste is round and refreshing, giving off citrus and other exotic aromas.
 Simply put, it’s a great thirst-quencher.